Alfred Downing Fripp (surgeon): Royal Patronage

-In 1883, on a visit to Cambridge to visit his sister, Fripp called on his godfather, John Neale Dalton, at Trinity, where the Canon was acting as 'chaperone' to Prince Albert Victor to whom Fripp was introduced.
+In 1883, on a visit to Cambridge to visit his sister, Fripp called on his godfather, John Neale Dalton, at Trinity College, where the Canon was acting as chaperone to Prince Albert Victor to whom Fripp was introduced.
 A year later he spent a few days at Cambridge in Prince "Eddy's" company.
-Six years passed in medical studies, sporting activities and theatre-going, when he accepted a two-week job as a locum tenens for Dr. Jalland, M. D., and an old Guy's man - in York.
+Six years passed in medical studies, sporting activities and theatre-going, when he accepted a two-week job as a locum tenens for Dr Jalland, a Guy's Hospital alumnus, in York.
 As Prince Eddy was stationed in the area and had to be attended to, they met up again.
-The Prince insisted that he accompany him to Deeside where Fripp became an accepted, if unofficial, doctor-in-residence to the Prince and other members of the Royal Family.
-Fripp was sent with Eddy on a Royal Tour to South Wales - with only the Prince's equerry, George Holford, in attendance.
+The Prince insisted that he accompany him to Royal Deeside where Fripp became an accepted, if unofficial, doctor-in-residence to the Prince and other members of the Royal Family.
+Fripp was sent with Eddy on a Royal Tour to South Wales with only the Prince's equerry, George Holford, in attendance.
 At the age of twenty-four, and still with exams to pass, he had the seal of Royal approval.
-When his "hope of hopes", Prince Albert Victor, died in the 'flu' epidemic of 1892, he thought his Royal days were over; but four years later Edward, Prince of Wales, made him his Surgeon-in-Ordinary.
-With Holford's help and his own persistence, he persuaded Edward to preside over the Guy's Hospital Fund, ensuring the financial security of the Hospital - before he had been given a post there.
-However, after this Cooper Perry and Cosmo Bonsor persuaded the Board to create an Assistant Surgeon post for him.
+When Prince Albert Victor – Fripp's "hope of hopes" – died in the flu epidemic of 1892, Fripp thought his royal days were over, but four years later Edward VII, then the Prince of Wales, made him his Surgeon-in-Ordinary.
+With Holford's help and his own persistence, he persuaded Edward to preside over the Guy's Hospital Fund, ensuring the financial security of the Hospital, before he had been given a post there.
+However, after this Cooper Perry and Cosmo Bonsor persuaded the Board to create an assistant surgeon post for him.
 This, and his private practice in his brother-in-law's house in Harley Street, established him as a doctor, teacher and surgeon.
 A year later, just before his marriage, he set up as a consultant in his own home, 19 Portland Place.
-For the next thirty years aristocrats, plutocrats and famous stage personalities were frequent visitors - most as patients and friends.
+For the next 30 years aristocrats, plutocrats and famous stage personalities were frequent visitors - most as patients and friends.

 Marriage

-On 8 June 1898, Alfred Fripp married Margaret Scott Haywood (1880-1965), daughter of Thomas Haywood of Woodhatch House, Reigate.
+On 8 June 1898, Alfred Fripp married Margaret Scott Haywood (1880–1965), daughter of Thomas Haywood of Woodhatch House, Reigate.
 His godfather officiated and George Holford was best man.
-The Fripps were to have five children: Alfred Thomas Fripp, FRCS (1899-1995); Betty Agnes Fripp (1904-1975); Margaret Cicely Fripp (1908-1972); Venetia Sybil Fripp (1911-1993); and Reginald Charles Fripp (1915-1982).
+The Fripps were to have five children: Alfred Thomas Fripp, FRCS (1899–1995); Betty Agnes Fripp (1904–1975); Margaret Cicely Fripp (1908–1972); Venetia Sybil Fripp (1911–1993); and Reginald Charles Fripp (1915–1982).

-Marconi

-Mr. & Mrs. Fripp were halfway through their honeymoon - bicycling in Dorset and France - when they had to rush back to London so that Fripp could attend the Prince of Wales.
+The Fripps were halfway through their honeymoon — bicycle touring in Dorset and France — when they had to rush back to London so that Fripp could attend the Prince of Wales.
 He had damaged his knee in a fall at Waddesdon Manor and required Fripp to accompany him to Cowes Regatta.
-The Fripps were found a cottage near Osborne House where they befriended Marconi who was demonstrating his new telegraph machine to Queen Victoria.
+The Fripps were found a cottage near Osborne House where they befriended Guglielmo Marconi who was demonstrating his new telegraph machine to Queen Victoria.
 Along with the Prince of Wales and Sir James Reid, Fripp was one of the first people to send an official message using Marconi's invention.